DeathShadez/Substratum/README.md

 ## POSSIBLE ISSUES
 - Might spawn players at the top bedrock layer depending on how world is generated
 - Players might spawn and suffocate upon initial spawn
+- Coral Coves is disabled by default.
+Be warned that coral coves is messy with its borders and doesn't work too well when merged with other packs.

 ## Installation
 Download the Substratum pack from the [releases page](https://github.com/DeathShadez/Substratum/releases) for a reliable pack version